swimos/swimos-docs/src/_guides/http-ingestion.md

 cookbook: https://github.com/swimos/cookbook/tree/master/http_ingestion
 ---

-This guide illustrates how to program a Swim server to ingest data from HTTP sources and subsequently perform business logic.
+This guide illustrates how to develop a Swim application that ingests data from HTTP/REST APIs and instantiate Web Agents that perform business logic.

 Rather than relying on simulated data, we utilize the [NextBus API](https://retro.umoiq.com/xmlFeedDocs/NextBusXMLFeed.pdf), maintained by Cubic Transportation System’s Umo Mobility Platform.
 You may remember this API from our [Transit Tutorial](https://www.swimos.org/tutorials/transit.html).